UBC-MDS/P2P_Loan/README.md

 While false negatives pose a greater risk in financial decision-making, this model provides actionable insights to improve risk management and reduce potential financial losses for the platform.
 Despite its promising predictive capabilities, further research is needed to enhance the model's accuracy and better understand the characteristics of misclassified loans.
 Such improvements could be crucial in minimizing financial risks and maximizing the model's effectiveness in peer-to-peer lending platforms.

+# Research Questions
+How do borrower characteristics influence the probability of default in a P2P online lending settings?
+What techniques can improve machine learning models for predicting defaults in the presence of class imbalance?

 # Report
 You can access the final report at [here](https://github.com/UBC-MDS/P2P_Loan_Risk-Analysis/blob/main/reports/p2p_lending_risk_analysis_report.pdf)